Ahmadalhindi/lithium-battery-recycle-blog/README.md

 - Create the project name.
 - Create the app name, then add it to settings.py
 - Migrate the changes and push it.
-- Write application name then select the region then click on **Create App**.
+- Write application name then select the region then click on Create App.
 - add the DATABASE_URL, SECRET_KEY & CLOUDINARY_URL to the settings.py file
 - Add the values of SECRET_KEY, DATABASE_URL and CLOUDINARY_URL keys at env.py and setting files.
 - Create import os statement for the env.py
 - Add Heroku ALLOWED_HOSTS with localhost in settings.py
 - Created the Procfile and integrate it with the project.
-- Make add, commit and Push the changes to Github.
+- Make add, commit, and push the changes to Github.

 ## Heroku Deployment
 - log in again and select the heroku app you created.